Xilinx/PYNQ/docs/source/2_getting_started.rst

 Users should go to *\\\\pynq\\xpp* to access the pynq home area.

-Login and password is xpp \ xpp
+The Samba username/password is xpp/xpp

 .. image:: ./images/samba_share.jpg
    :height: 600px